Remote Control Productions (American company)

 Remote Control Productions, Inc. is a film score company run by composer Hans Zimmer and based in Santa Monica, California.
 Originally known as Media Ventures Entertainment Group, which was conceived and founded by Zimmer and Jay Rifkin, the company changed its name after the partners both filed lawsuits against each other.

-Remote Control Productions has been responsible for the scores for a number of successful live-action films including the Pirates of the Caribbean movies, Iron Man, Gladiator, Mission: Impossible 2, The Last Samurai, Transformers, Hancock, Kingdom of Heaven, The Da Vinci Code, Inception, Sherlock Holmes and its sequel, and The Dark Knight Trilogy, along with successful animated films such as the Shrek series, Kung Fu Panda, Madagascar, The Lion King, and more.
+Remote Control Productions has been responsible for the scores for a number of successful live-action films including the Pirates of the Caribbean movies, Iron Man, Gladiator, Mission: Impossible 2, The Last Samurai, Transformers, Hancock, Kingdom of Heaven, The Da Vinci Code, Inception, Michael Clayton, Sherlock Holmes and its sequel, and The Dark Knight Trilogy, along with animated films such as the Shrek series, Kung Fu Panda, Madagascar, The Lion King, Raya and the Last Dragon, and more.

 Many composers from Remote Control Productions have also worked on the scores of successful video games such as the Metal Gear and Skylanders series, The Sims 3, Gears of War 2, Call of Duty: Modern Warfare, its sequel, Call of Duty: Modern Warfare 2, Crysis 2, Assassin's Creed: Revelations, and Assassin's Creed III.
 Harry Gregson-Williams was the first Media Ventures composer to work in the video game industry on Metal Gear Solid 2: Sons of Liberty in 2001.
 Klaus Badelt, Stephen Barton, Steve Jablonsky, Lorne Balfe, and Hans Zimmer joined a few years later.

 Composers

-Some of the most notable composers working at Remote Control Productions besides Hans Zimmer like Klaus Badelt, Lorne Balfe, Ramin Djawadi, James Dooley, Harold Faltermeyer, James Newton Howard, Junkie XL, Henning Lohner, John Powell, Trevor Rabin and Brian Tyler.
+Some of the most notable composers working at Remote Control Productions besides Hans Zimmer, including Klaus Badelt, Lorne Balfe, Nicholas Britell, Ramin Djawadi, Harold Faltermeyer, Harry Gregson-Williams, James Newton Howard, Tom Holkenborg, John Powell, Trevor Rabin and Brian Tyler.

 Composers who are working or have worked with Hans Zimmer at Remote Control Productions include: